koii-network/docs/koii/faq/faq.md

 ## Q: How to check the task status?

 The tasks status is listed in My Node page.
 If the task is shown as "Error" and stop running, please check the task log to see what's wrong.
-If you have trouble fixing the error, please contact us on [Discord](https://discord.gg/KOIIn).
+If you have trouble fixing the error, please contact us on [Discord](https://discord.gg/koiin).

 ## Q: How to withdraw KOII tokens?

 After running the task, you will earn your first reward after 10 - 30 minutes.
 Then you can withdraw your KOII tokens **by clicking "Claim Rewards" button**.
 The longer you run the task, the more KOII tokens you will earn. **You can withdraw your KOII tokens at any time**.

-## Q: I accidently delete my spheron storage key, how to get another one?
+## Q: I accidently delete my Spheron storage key, how to get another one?

 1. **Setting up a new account** and generating a new key will be the **easiest** way, then you can switch back to using your newly generated key for your previous account.

-2. Also, you can easily **transfer** your KOII tokens from your KOII node application to your Finnie wallet.
+2. Also, you can easily **transfer** your KOII tokens from your Koii node application to your Finnie wallet.
 And then transfer them to your new account and keep mining.

 3. Additionally, they can **follow this tutorial**: [Click Here](https://docs.spheron.network/rest-api/#creating-an-access-token) to get a new one and manually insert it.